gplgps/LEI-ISEP-ESINF1920/README.md

 - All the projects were made within IntelliJ IDEA 2019.2.3 (Ultimate Edition).
 - The projects subject to evaluation will only be available after the presentation.
 - There might be a lack of documentation.
 - Feel free to use them and learn from them.

+## Notes
+- The resolutions about PL4 will only be available after the release of the PL5 exercise sheet